aliefdany/whatson-indonesia/README.md

 <hr/>

 ### Demo💻
-currently is still work in progress :

-Some screenshot of its UI Design below👇
+The demo isn't available yet because it's still work in progress.
+But, you can briefly see some screenshots of its UI Design below👇

 Landing page :
 ![](https://raw.githubusercontent.com/aliefdany/whatson-indonesia/master/assets/image/WOID-LandingPage.png)